 To add a style to a project, follow these steps:

-- On the Insert tab, in the Styles group, click Add .
+- On the ribbon, click the Insert tab.
+In the Styles group, click Add .

 - To add a system style, click Add System Style to open the System Styles dialog box.
 System styles are grouped by theme in the list on the left.
 Expand the groups and check one or more styles to add.